alirezanet/Gridify/docs/v1/README.md

 # Gridify (v1)

 ::: danger
-This verion is outdated. you should consider upgrading to the latest version.
+Gridify version **1.x.x** is no longer maintained. you should consider upgrading to the latest version.
 :::

+The source code of this version is available on [version-1.x](https://github.com/alirezanet/Gridify/tree/version-1.x)

+## Introduction

 Easy and optimized way to apply **Filtering**, **Sorting** and **pagination** using text-based data.